ManarAlbeshri/currency-converter-App/currency-converter-in-java-master/currency-converter-in-java-master/README.md

 │
 └── Logger (Logging Class)
     └── FileHandler

-This tree structure visually represents the main components of your system and their relationships
+This tree structure visually represents the main components of your system and their relationships.